ArgonDesign/alogic/doc/ports.md

 #### Flushing output slices

-The `.flush()` method can be used on `sync ready` output ports.
-This stalls the entity until the output slices of the port become empty, and can be used to ensure all outputs produced up to that point have been consumed be the reader of the output port.
+The `.empty` property, combined with the `wait` statement can be used on output ports to ensure output storage has been flushed.
+The statement `wait <port>.empty;` will stall the entity until the output slices of the port become empty, and consequently ensures all outputs produced via that port up to that point have been consumed by the reader of the output port.

 ### Initial state of output ports.